Dyango: Recognition and sales

-In 1976 he obtained the prize (Sirenita de Oro) for the best performer and the best song of the Benidorm Festival with the song "Si yo fuera él."
+In 1976 he obtained the prize (Sirenita de Oro) for the best performer and the best song of the Benidorm Song Festival with the song "Si yo fuera él".

 Dyango received the Music Prize for Best Song in Catalan for his theme, "El pare" (The Father), 2005.
 Also, the Association of New York Artists, ACE, awarded him the Best Male Singer Award for "Esa mujer," March 21, 1987.

 In 1988, the Miami authorities handed him the Key to the City and in 1992 the Giant program of the Univision Chain gave him the Key to the Program.
 He has also received several awards from the Betty Pino show in Miami, 1985, 1986, 1987, 1988.

 From the Festival of Viña del Mar (Chile), the singer has 2 Torches, those of editions 25 and 31.

 Dyango has been nominated several times for the Latin Grammy Awards, the last one in 2010 with the album Puñaladas en el Alma.

 He has been invited as the main artist, to one of the best tango festivals in Argentina, the Tangos International Festival of the city of Justo Daract, to perform tangos and close the festival.
 Dyango was named Citizen Iluste of Justo Daract and received the Gold Condor Award in December 2011.

 Dyango has won 55 gold and 40 platinum discs throughout his career.
 He has also recorded duets with Pimpinela, Rocío Dúrcal, Paco de Lucía, Celia Cruz, Oscar D'León, Sheena Easton, Roberto Goyeneche, Giacomo Aragall and Armando Manzanero.